openface/onset-alien-invasion/FRAMEWORK.md

         animation = {
             name = "SIT",               -- animation to play when equipping/using
             duration = "4000"           -- milliseconds to delay for animation (default 2000)
-            spinner = false             -- shows a spinner for the duration of interaction },
+        },
-        sound = "sounds/squeak.mp3"     -- sound to play during interaction with object prop = {
+        sound = "sounds/squeak.mp3"     -- sound to play during interaction with object interacts_on = {
+            {
-            target = "tree",            -- for interacting with world objects (Eg. tree, water, vehicle_hood) desc = "Chop Tree",         -- label for "Use" when interacting }
+                target = "tree",        -- for interacting with world objects (Eg. tree, water, vehicle_hood) desc = "Chop Tree",     -- label for "Use" when looking at world object }
+        }
     },
     modelid = 1262,                     -- [required] object modelid